turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [How to Not Suck at Twitter](https://www.themuse.com/advice/how-not-to-suck-at-twitter)
 * [5 Better Ways to Network on Twitter and LinkedIn](https://www.themuse.com/advice/5-better-ways-to-network-on-twitter-linkedin)

-**Whole Group:** How can you use these sites to find opportunities?
-How could you dig deeper beyond a job listing?

-#### How to Search for Companies that Value Inclusion

-#### You Do: Group Time
-In small groups of 3-4 students, using one of the sites discussed, find at least one job that each person in the group is interested in.
-You'll present to the whole group:

-* Where you found the job and how
-* What details you uncovered in your research
-* What steps you will take to apply

-### Group Practice: You Found a Job Listing, Now What?
-Now that we have some job listings, we need to dig deeper.
-Remember, if we really want these jobs, we need to create connections with the people and the companies behind the job listings so we can become referral candidates.
+**Debrief:** Discuss whole group takeaways and questions

+### Demo: Group Practice
+As a whole group, we'll find a job listing to go through.
 Using this job listing, I'm going to update my Jobtrack and create a plan for outreach using the guidelines we discussed last module in the [Outreach & Networking Session](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_and_networking.md):

 * Update my contacts -- how do I find contact information?
 * Craft my email -- what should I say?